HenriqueSilva18/Railway-Network-Simulator/docs/mdisc/us26/US14-MARKDOWN.md

 | &emsp; fleuryVisit(startNode, gLocal_map, stationOrder, path_list)                     | O(m⋅n^3)        |
 | &emsp; return path_list                                                                | 1R              |

-&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (graph: Map_String_ListOfEdge, stationOrder: List_String)

 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; *Table 8: Method computeEulerianPath*

 This complexity is determined by the step with the highest complexity in its sequence of operations.
 The dominant operation is the call to the fleuryVisit method.
 As previously analyzed, fleuryVisit has a complexity of O(m⋅n^3) because, for many of the m edges, it must check for bridges.
-In this implementation, this check invokes the computeTransitiveClosure function, which has a cubic cost of O(n^3).
+In the implementation, this check invokes the computeTransitiveClosure function, which has a cubic cost of O(n^3).

 All other sequential operations, such as the initial call to computeTransitiveClosure (O(n^3)) and cloneGraph (O(n+m)),